 As difficult as it may seem to believe, technology is not the answer to everything.
 Sometimes as travellers we are faced with dilemmas that only good old-fashioned foresight or previous experience can abate.
 Sometimes necessity truly is the mother of invention.

-The following list of fundamentals can be found around the house and don’t take up much space in the average backpack.
+The following list of basic fundamentals can be found around the house and don’t take up much space in the average backpack.
 They can however be indispensable in your wanderings and are adaptable to any location.

 1. Flags of Chaos